Rugby - Planning the Training

 It makes better sense for club sessions to be more skills-based, or at least to incorporate drills that work on technique.
-They can also deal with specific areas of fitness such as anaerobic endurance.
-One technique is to use tackle bags where four are placed 10 metres apart from each other in a square formation.
-Players can then run and tackle, get up, run and tackle a number of times in a variety of directions.
+They can also deal with specific areas of fitness, such as anaerobic endurance.
+One method is to use tackle bags where four are placed 10 metres apart from each other in a square formation.
+Players can then run and tackle, get up, run and tackle several times in a variety of directions.
 The drill can be timed, and short recoveries given before going on to the next intensive burst.

 Another drill can involve sprinting a set distance, say 30 metres, in pairs, and then performing wrestling activity before sprinting again.
-After a short recovery, this drill can be repeated a number of times to make a hard session that develops speed, anaerobic endurance and specific strength.
+After a short recovery, this drill can be repeated several times to make a hard session that develops speed, anaerobic endurance and specific strength.

 Another way to improve running speed and specific strength is tethered running.
 This means sprinting while towing a tractor tyre, or with a harness held by a partner.